-If you read our interview with Tuccio Testa, you already know that any cut of their top notch Sicilian bluefin tuna is going to be delicious.
-Each cut has something different to offer.
+If you read our interview with Tuccio Testa, you know that Sicilian bluefin tuna is a special creature with extraordinary characteristics.
+Each cut of the fish has something different to offer.
 So, what should you choose between Testa Conserve’s bluefin tuna fillets, ventresca, and buzzonaglia?

 Check out this diagram from Testa Conserve “Tonno Rosso del Tirreno”, or “Bluefin Tuna of the Tyrrhenian” (remember, the Tyrrhenian Sea is part of the Mediterranean off the western coast of Italy).
 Bluefin tuna fillets come from the upper back (red), ventresca comes from the belly (yellow), and buzzonaglia is the meat attached to the bone and trimmings left behind (turquoise).